futuregrid/cloud-metrics/README.md

 than call
 fg-metric

-If you like to use the php framework, we have not yet written a documentation for that.

 COMMANDS
 ========

 fg-clenaup-db

 * erases the content of the database

 fg-parser

 * parses eucalyptus log entries and includes them into the database

 fg-euca-gather-log-files

 * gathers all eucalyptus log files into a single directory from the eucalyptus log file directory.
 This script can be called from cron repeatedly in order to avoid that log data is lost by using log file rotation in eucalyptus.

 fg-metric

 * a shell to interact with the metric database.

 OTHER
 =====
 ./www

 * displays graphs about data usage metrics are in 'www'
 * Be displaying via google chart tools.